 - Between Jodas org.joda.time.DateTime, org.joda.time.LocalDateTime, org.joda.time.LocalDate, org.joda.time.LocalTime and String.
-A format string as understood by java.text.SimpleDateFormat can be specified via the dateFormat option (see above). - Between Jodas org.joda.time.DateTime and java.util.Calendar. - Between Jodas org.joda.time.LocalDateTime, org.joda.time.LocalDate and java.util.Date. - Between java.time.ZonedDateTime, java.time.LocalDateTime, java.time.LocalDate, java.time.LocalTime from Java 8 Date-Time package and String.
-A format string as understood by java.text.SimpleDateFormat can be specified via the dateFormat option (see above). - Between java.time.ZonedDateTime from Java 8 Date-Time package and java.util.Date where, when mapping a ZonedDateTime from a given Date, systems default timezone is used. - Between java.time.LocalDateTime from Java 8 Date-Time package and java.util.Date where.
-When converting a LocalDateTime from a given Date, systems default timezone is used.
-When mapping a Date to a LocalDateTime UTC is used as the timzone. - Between java.time.ZonedDateTime from Java 8 Date-Time package and java.util.Calendar.

-• When converting from a String, omitting Mapping#dateFormat results in using the default pattern and date format symbols for the default locale.
+A format string as understood by java.text.SimpleDateFormat can be specified via the dateFormat option (see above). - Between Jodas org.joda.time.DateTime and javax.xml.datatype.XMLGregorianCalendar, java.util.Calendar. - Between Jodas org.joda.time.LocalDateTime, org.joda.time.LocalDate and javax.xml.datatype.XMLGregorianCalendar,java.util.Date. - Between java.time.ZonedDateTime, java.time.LocalDateTime, java.time.LocalDate, java.time.LocalTime from Java 8 Date-Time package and String.
+A format string as understood by java.text.SimpleDateFormat can be specified via the dateFormat option (see above). - Between java.time.ZonedDateTime from Java 8 Date-Time package and java.util.Date where, when mapping a ZonedDateTime from a given Date, the system default timezone is used. - Between java.time.LocalDateTime from Java 8 Date-Time package and java.util.Date where timezone UTC is used as the timezone. - Between java.time.LocalDate from Java 8 Date-Time package and java.util.Date where timezone UTC is used as the timezone. - Between java.time.ZonedDateTime from Java 8 Date-Time package and java.util.Calendar. - Between java.sql.Date and java.util.Date - Between java.sql.Time and java.util.Date - Between java.sql.Timestamp and java.util.Date - When converting from a String, omitting Mapping#dateFormat, it leads to usage of the default pattern and date format symbols for the default locale.
 An exception to this rule is XmlGregorianCalendar which results in parsing the String according to XML Schema 1.0 Part 2, Section 3.2.7-14.1, Lexical Representation.